 The tour included many examples of amethyst, from large pieces to small, from pretty purple to deep brown.
 The guide's enthusiasm and passion for amethyst was contagious and thoroughly delightful.
 I had no idea I would be so totally fascinated by the whole geology.
 I thought I was going just to be dazzled by pretty stones.

 There is amethyst literally everywhere.
 I had a bucket and got started, carefully turning rocks this way and that to make my choices.
 I spent several delightful hours becoming almost as enthusiastic as my wonderful tour guide.
 I highly recommend "picking amethyst".
 The whole bucket cost me $10.00.
-My (not-so) hard work also earned me an honourary title of "Associate Miner" at the completion of my adventure.
+My (not-so) hard work also earned me the honourary title of "Associate Miner" after my adventure.

 It was great fun to be able to offer chunks of amethyst to hosts and friends along the way.
 I arrived home with just enough for my daughter and myself.